 - Change point detection is similar to time series outlier detection but differs in important ways.
 Change point detection identifies time steps when one model changes to a new model (such as a change in the mean value), and outlier detection identifies time steps that deviate significantly from a single model.
 The former suggests a sustained change while the latter suggests a short-term anomaly.

 In a Poisson distribution, most counts are within approximately two square roots of the mean value.
-For example, for a Poisson distribution with a mean value equal to 100, approximately 95 percent of the counts will be between 80 and 120 (2 * sqrt(100) = 20).
+For example, for a Poisson distribution with a mean value equal to 100, approximately 95 percent of the counts will be between 80 and 120 (2 × sqrt(100) = 20).
 For a Poisson distribution with a mean equal to 1 million, most counts will be between 998,000 and 1,002,000 (the square root of 1 million is 1,000).
-The range of counts is comparatively more narrow for the larger mean of 1 million, where most counts are within 0.2 percent of the mean value.
+The range of counts is comparatively more narrow for the larger mean of 1 million in which most counts are within 0.2 percent of the mean value.
 In the smaller mean of 100, however, counts vary up to 20 percent from the mean value.
-Compared to their mean value, if the values of your counts vary more than expected from a Poisson distribution, many time steps may be detected as change points.
+Compared to their mean value, if the values of the counts vary more than expected from a Poisson distribution, many time steps may be detected as change points.
 This is most common with large counts.
 In this case, it is recommended that you detect mean shift.

 - For all change types, the first time step will never be detected as a change point.
 This is because change points mark the beginning of each new segment, starting with the second segment.
 Because the first time step is always in the first segment, it can never be a change point.
+Additionally, for change in slope (linear trend), the first two time steps will never be detected as change points because there must be at least two time steps in the first segment.

 - For the Defined number of change points (SegNeigh) option of the Method parameter, the optimal segmentation is not always unique.
 If multiple segmentations have the same segmentation cost, the latest possible optimal change points will be returned.
 For example, if all values of a time series are equal at a location, all segmentations have the same likelihood and cost.
 In this case, if three change points are requested, the final three time steps will be detected as change points at the location.